seba3510/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Display all games in a dynamically created table
+* [ ] Change name of title bar, and add an icon

 ## Video Walkthrough